bxparks/rpn83p/USER_GUIDE.md

 **Warning**: If you are upgrading from a previous version of RPN83P, you may need to manually remove the `RPN83P` app from the calculator, before uploading the new `rpn83p.8xk` file.
-I don't know why, but sometimes the calculator gets stuck at the `Defragmenting...` step and never finish uploading the file.
+I don't know why, but sometimes the calculator gets stuck at the `Defragmenting...` step and never finishes uploading the file.
 To manually remove, go to `2ND MEM`, `2` (Mem Mgmt/Del), `ALPHA A` (Apps), scroll down to the `RPN83P`, hit `DEL`, press `2` (Yes).